Coogits/coogits.github.io/README.md

 ## License

-This project is licensed under All Rights Reserved unless otherwise specified.
-However, specific code snippets or tools may be released under a separate open-source license in the future.
+This project is licensed under All Rights Reserved, except where explicitly stated otherwise.